-State COVID-19 Emergencey Response Grant For Tribal Government Information and Resources
+State COVID-19 Emergency Response Grant For Tribal Government Information and Resources

 Federal Coronavirus Relief Funds (CRF) For Tribal Governments Information and Resources

-Under the CARES Act, the Coronavirus Relief Funds (CRF) may be used to reimburse Tribal governments in response to the COVID-19 public health emergency during the period of March 1, 2020 thru December 30, 2020.
+Under the CARES Act, the Coronavirus Relief Funds (CRF) may be used to reimburse Tribal governments in response to the COVID-19 public health emergency from March 1, 2020, through December 30, 2020.

 These may include expenditures incurred to allow the Tribal government to respond directly to the emergency, such as by addressing medical or public health needs, as well as expenditures in response to second-order effects of the emergency, such as economic support to those suffering from employment or business interruptions due to COVID-19-related business closures.